 That’s it!
 I know it seems daunting at first, but most of the work is just setting up your account and one-time verifications.
 After that, all you need to do is step 6 (submit complaints) and boom!
 Once I started reporting AliExpress sellers, I noticed an immediate decrease in counterfeits across all websites where I normally see them.

 One final note.
 I strongly recommend against contacting AliExpress or Alibaba sellers directly.
 Intellectual property theft is a crime and should be reported through Alibaba’s intellectual property protection system.
-When you submit an official complaint, there are consequences for sellers.8 If enough artists report the same seller, that seller could lose their selling privileges altogether– a serious situation for most manufacturers of counterfeits.
+When you submit an official complaint, there are consequences for sellers. ((Alibaba uses a points system.
+Every time you report a listing that infringes your copyright, that seller receives 6 penalty points.
+Their listings will be suppressed in search if they continue to receive points.
+After 48 cumulative points, their account will be terminated.
+So basically, each Alibaba seller has 8 chances to stop counterfeiting.
+I think that’s more than fair.))
+If enough artists report the same seller, that seller could lose their selling privileges altogether– a serious situation for most manufacturers of counterfeits.
 The threat of account removal is a very strong disincentive, and my hope is that counterfeiting activity will decrease over time as a result.

 If we all work together, we can make life better for artists everywhere!